adamrushuk/PSvCloud/README.md

 ### Release
 Configure [Appveyor](https://www.appveyor.com) for Continuous Integration / Continuous Deployment.

-This should cover:
+This will cover:
 - Release to the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSvCloud).
-- Uploading created Artifacts as a [tagged Release in GitHub](https://github.com/adamrushuk/PSvCloud/releases)
+- Uploading Artifacts as a [tagged Release in GitHub](https://github.com/adamrushuk/PSvCloud/releases)
 - Automatically updating documentation to a 3rd-party like [ReadTheDocs](https://docs.readthedocs.io/en/latest/).